| Survey

 were laid down side by side at each station along the transect

 line, increasing the survey area.
+2003 saw

 the publication of "The Ecology